CentreForHydrology/HGDMr/README.md

 The **HGDMr** function `HGDM` models both behaviours far more efficiently than previously developed models.
 It computes the constantly changing depressional storage and the net discharge flux.
-Note that the function does _not_ do any form of routing.
+Note that the function does not do any form of routing.

+**HGDMr** works very well with fluxes computed for Canadian Prairie basins in PHyDAP - Prairie Hydrology Design and Analysis Product (<https://doi.org/10.20383/102.0694>).

-For more information about HGDM see Shook anbd Pomeroy (2025).
+For more information about HGDM see Shook and Pomeroy (2025):

 Shook, Kevin R., and John W. Pomeroy.
 “The Hysteretic and Gatekeeping Depressions Model - A New Model for Variable Connected Fractions of Prairie Basins.”
 Journal of Hydrology 654 (June 1, 2025): 132821. https://doi.org/10.1016/j.jhydrol.2025.132821.